-Ms. Hendricks has served the organization for 31 years, first as a volunteer and board member, and then as a paid staff member.
+Marcia has served the organization for 33 years, first as a volunteer and board member, and then as a paid staff member.
 Under her leadership the Children’s Chorale has realized nationwide and international recognition.
-Along with the talented Children’s Chorale music staff, Ms. Hendricks has created and produced many of the Chorale’s popular programs such as the All-City Boychoir Festival, now in it’s 14th year; In Harmony International Music Festivals; and Pikes Peak Center concerts each year.
-Chorale outreach programs including the Adopt-a-District, Satellite Choir, Generations Initiative, and School Blitz days were a brainchild of Ms. Hendricks’ desire to position the Children’s Chorale to better serve the greater community.
+Along with the talented Children’s Chorale music staff, Marcia has created and produced many of the Children's Chorale’s popular programs such as the All-City Boychoir Festival; In Harmony International Music Festivals; and Pikes Peak Center concerts each year.
+The Children's Chorale outreach programs including the Adopt-a-District; Satellite Choir; Generations Initiative; and School Blitz days were a brainchild of Marcia's desire to position the Children’s Chorale to better serve the wider community.
 Prior to her involvement with the CSCC, she owned and operated a successful event planning and floral design business.
 Her work with children includes spearheading reading programs for elementary school children; and serving as a Head Start and Get Set volunteer.
-Ms. Hendricks has served on many community non-profit boards including the Pikes Peak Arts Council; Arts, Business, and Education Consortium, Taylor Elementary School Advisory Council; Colorado Vocal Arts Board of Directors; City of Colorado Springs Sister City Committee; and the committee to pass the Scientific and Cultural Arts Tax.
+Marcia has served on many community non-profit boards including the Pikes Peak Arts Council; Arts, Business, and Education Consortium, Taylor Elementary School Advisory Council; Colorado Vocal Arts Board of Directors; City of Colorado Springs Sister City Committee; and the committee to pass the Scientific and Cultural Arts Tax.
 She is currently a member of the Leadership Council of the Imagination Celebration, and serves as coordinator for the Southern Colorado Children’s Arts Festival and the CHORALaborative.
-Her memberships in professional organizations include the American Choral Directors Association, Chorus America, and the Colorado Music Educator’s Association.
-Ms. Hendricks was the 2014 recipient of the Pikes Peak Arts Council’s Arts Leadership Award.
+Her memberships in professional organizations include the American Choral Directors Association, Chorus America, and the Colorado Music Educators Association.
+Marcia was the 2014 recipient of the Pikes Peak Arts Council’s Arts Leadership Award.
 Children’s Chorale has been a part of the Hendricks family since 1987 when daughter, Sarah, joined the organization, closely followed by son, Luke’s membership.
-The family is grateful for the life-changing opportunities Chorale has given to us.
+The family is grateful for the life-changing opportunities Chorale has given them.

 Pikes Peak Singers Director

 Mandy has over 15 years of experience teaching music and drama in public schools and churches.
+In addition to her work at CSCC, Mandy is also the Director of Worship & Arts at Black Forest Community Church.
 She received a Bachelor of Arts in Music Education with a Choral Conducting Emphasis from Bethany College in Lindsborg, KS, and a Master of Theological Studies degree focusing on sacred music from Iliff School of Theology in Denver, CO.
 She has studied conducting with Dr. Daniel Mahraun, Deborah Jenkins Teske, and Dr. James Jordan.
-She is currently working on a Doctor of Ministry in Public Theology degree at Drew University in Madison, NJ, with mentors Rev. Dr. Jacqui Lewis and Rev. John Janka.
-Mandy loves reading, riding bikes and sharing life in downtown Colorado Springs with her family.
+She is currently in her final year of pursuing a Doctor of Ministry in Public Theology degree at Drew University in Madison, NJ, with mentors Rev. Dr. Jacqui Lewis and Rev. John Janka.
+When Mandy isn't in rehearsal or working on her thesis, she loves reading, riding bikes, and sharing life in downtown Colorado Springs with her family.